 8.5 The words "Met Office" and the Met Office device and logos are registered trade marks in the United Kingdom, the European Union, the United States of America and other countries.
-These trade marks are the property of the Secretary of State for Business, Innovation and Skills of the United Kingdom of Great Britain and Northern Ireland.
+These trade marks are the property of the Secretary of State for Business, Energy and Industrial Strategy of the United Kingdom of Great Britain and Northern Ireland.
 You may not use any trade mark, service mark, logo, corporate or business name of the Met Office without our prior consent in writing.

 8.6 You must not:

 8.6.1 use the Deliverables, our logos or our trade marks to endorse or promote your products and/or services; or

 8.6.2 use the Deliverables in a way which is likely to mislead others.
 For example, if you adapt, change, enhance or manipulate the Deliverables in any way you must not give the impression your output is endorsed or produced by the Met Office; or

 8.6.3 use the Deliverables for the purposes of Gambling; or

 8.6.4 do anything that may bring the name of the Met Office into disrepute or which damages or dilutes the goodwill associated with the name and trade marks of the Met Office.

 9.1 When access to the Service is available via a personal identification number ("PIN") which we shall provide to you, you are responsible for keeping this PIN secure and should not disclose it to anyone who is not authorised by you to incur charges on your behalf.
 We shall not be liable for any losses incurred by you as a result of your failure to keep your PIN secure.

 9.2 You must not sell or otherwise make your PIN available to any third party in return for the receipt of revenue, credit or other benefit.